Law School Complex20th Street, NW between G & H Streets, NWWashington DC 20052

-Daniel J. Solove is the John Marshall Harlan Research Professor of Law at the George Washington University Law School.
+Daniel J. Solove is the Eugene L. and Barbara A. Bernard Professor of Intellectual Property and Technology Law at the George Washington University Law School.
 He is also the founder of TeachPrivacy, a privacy and cybersecurity training company.

 One of the world’s leading experts in privacy law, Professor Solove has lectured at universities, companies, and government agencies around the world and been interviewed and quoted by the media in several hundred articles and broadcasts, including theNew York Times, Washington Post, Wall Street Journal, USA Today, Chicago Tribune, the Associated Press, ABC, CBS, NBC, CNN, and NPR.

 He is also the author of several textbooks, including: Information Privacy Law (Aspen, 7th ed.
 2021), Privacy, Law Enforcement, and National Security (Aspen, 3rd ed.
 2021), Consumer Privacy and Data Protection (Aspen, 3rd ed.
 2021), Privacy and the Media (Aspen, 4th ed.
 2021), EU Data Protection and the GDPR (Aspen, 1st ed.
 2021) (all textbooks with Paul M. Schwartz).
 Additionally, Professor Solove is the author of the treatise Privacy Law Fundamentals (IAPP, 6th edition 2022) (with Paul M. Schwartz).

 Professor Solove has written more than 90 articles that have been published in law reviews such as the Harvard Law Review, Yale Law Journal, Stanford Law Review, Columbia Law Review, NYU Law Review, Michigan Law Review, U. Pennsylvania Law Review, U. Chicago Law Review, California Law Review, and Duke Law Journal, as well as newspapers and magazines such as Scientific American, Washington Post, and Wired.

 He served as co-reporter of the American Law Institute's Principles of Law, Data Privacy.
 Professor Solove is the organizer of several annual events, including the Privacy + Security Forum, and the Privacy Law Salon.
 He founded the Privacy Law Scholars Conference, the largest and leading academic conference in privacy law.
 He also founded and runs the Privacy+Security Academy, an organization that provides education and events to professionals.

 He serves on the advisory boards of the Electronic Frontier Foundation, the Future of Privacy Forum, and the Law and Humanities Institute.
 Professor Solove is a fellow at the Ponemon Institute and at the Yale Law School’s Information Society Project.